 Cooking the potatoes in the steamer basket on top of the onions, broth and spices infused the potatoes with the great flavor of the soup, without breaking down the potatoes.
 So the soup was smooth and creamy with firm chunks of potato.
-A perfect potato soup.
+A perfect InstaPot potato soup recipe.

-Update: I originally posted this recipe four years ago.
+Update: I originally posted this pressure cooker potato soup recipe four years ago.
 It’s a soup my family requests often, so I updated this post with better pictures and more info on the steamer basket I prefer.
 Definitely give this recipe a try.
 I’m sure your family will love it too.

 - 2 tablespoons butter

 - 1/2 cup chopped onion

 - 2 14 oz. cans chicken broth

 - 1 teaspoon salt

 - 1/8 tsp red pepper flakes